Plugin Development for Craft Cloud

 Asset Filesystems #

 While we recommend that projects on Cloud use our first-party Cloud filesystem, it is not a requirement.
-Filesystem types provided by plugins may need to implement a custom uploader to send binary files directly to the storage provider (rather than POST them directly to the Craft application).
+Plugins that provide filesystem types may need to implement a custom uploader to send binary files directly to the storage provider (rather than POST them to the Craft application itself).

 The Cloud filesystem’s client-side and server-side code is available for reference.